 See those small vials of powers?
 That’s what they used to mix colors to make paint!
 Their paint didn’t come in tubes!

 How Impressionists Made Paint

 See those pots of colors?
-Inside are ground up pigments made of all different kind of materials found in nature to make paint.
+Inside are ground-up pigments made of all different kinds of materials found in nature to make paint.

 My girls and I enjoyed learning about how the Impressionists created their art at the Museum of Fine Arts in Boston surrounded by their paintings.